Gojaman/intellpulse/README.md

 Quant-style signal generation with explainability

-A foundation for a full trading intelligence SaaS
+A strong foundation for a trading intelligence SaaS

-What’s next (post-MVP)
+## What’s next (post-MVP)

-User-scoped API keys (self-service)
+Self-serve user API keys

 Strategy customization

-Web dashboard
+Web dashboard (signals + charts)

 Additional assets & markets

-Paid plans
+Paid plans (quota-based tiers)

-Contact / Demo access
+## Demo access
 If you’re evaluating this project:

-Request a DEMO_API_KEY
+Request a DEMO_API_KEY directly from the project owner.
+Demo keys are manually issued and rate-limited.

+LinkedIn DM, or

+GitHub issue titled “Demo key request”

-Or review the code + CI/CD pipeline in this repo
+Or review the code + CI/CD pipeline in this repo.

+---